Dipsingh/dipsingh.github.io/_posts/2024-08-07-Network-Traffic-Spectrum.md

 # Conclusion

-We’ve covered several crucial traffic properties that are essential to understand.
+We looked at several foundational properties of a network traffic that are essential to understand.
 These include temporal patterns like seasonality and trends, scale-related behaviors such as self-similarity and long-range dependence, and statistical distribution characteristics.
 Each property uniquely influences network performance.
 For example, buffer sizing and packet drops will vary depending on the traffic’s burstiness and arrival patterns.